 \subsection{Voltage Regulation via DERs/DRRs: Problem Formulation}

 As stated earlier, the focus of this paper is on developing mechanisms to mitigate voltage variability across the network due to fast (and uncontrolled) changes in the active generated or consumed by DERs; thus, subsequent developments only deal with the inter-hour minute-by-minute optimization mentioned above.
-As argued in Section~\ref{voltage_regulation_problem}, we assume that at the beginning of each hour, the settings of conventional voltage regulation devices are optimized, which in turns prescribes the value that each individual bus voltage can take to some voltage reference $V_i^{ref}$.
-In order to achieve the voltage regulation goal above, we rely on a limited ability to locally produce and/or consume some limited amount of active/reactive power, and cast the voltage regulation problem as an optimization program where the objective is to minimize network losses. }
+As argued in Section~\ref{voltage_regulation_problem}, we assume that at the beginning of each hour, the settings of conventional voltage regulation devices are optimized, which in turns prescribe the values that each individual bus voltage can take to some voltage reference $V_i^{ref}$.
+In order to achieve the voltage regulation goal above, we rely on a limited ability to locally produce and/or consume some limited amount of active/reactive power, and cast the voltage regulation problem as an optimization program with the objective of minimizing network losses. }